pitchmuc/aepp/docs/fieldGroupManager.md

 Arguments:
 * path : REQUIRED : path with dot notation where you want to create that new field.
 New field name should be included.
-* dataType : REQUIRED : the field type you want to create A type can be any of the following: "string","boolean","double","long","integer","number","short","byte","date","dateTime","boolean","object","array","dataType"
+* dataType : REQUIRED : the field type you want to create A type can be any of the following: "string","boolean","double","long","int","integer","number","short","byte","date","datetime","date-time","boolean","object","array","dataType"
     NOTE : "array" type is to be used for array of objects.
 If the type is string array, use the boolean "array" parameter.
 * title : OPTIONAL : if you want to have a custom title.
 * objectComponents: OPTIONAL : A dictionary with the name of the fields contain in the "object" or "array of objects" specify, with their typed.